seananderson/metafolio/inst/ms/ms.md

 further reduce population and response diversity if not carefully managed [@waples1991a; @mobrand2005].

-Existing salmon management structures in the US and Canadian PNW support a portfolio conservation perspective.
+Existing salmon management structures in the US and Canadian Pacific salmon support a portfolio conservation perspective.
 In the US, Evolutionarily Significant Units (ESUs) represent salmon populations that are reproductively isolated with an evolutionary heritage [@waples1991; @moritz1994] and finer-scale Viable Salmonid Populations (VSPs) represent groups of fish that spawn in a given lake or stream in a particular season [@mceacheran2000].
 In Canada, the rough equivalent to the ESU is a Conservation Unit (CU) as defined by the Wild Salmon Policy [@dfo2005wsp].
 A CU consists of a group of salmon that are reproductively isolated and that if lost would be unlikely to recolonize in a reasonable time frame [@dfo2005wsp].
 Both the US and Canadian guidelines recognize still-finer-scale population structure.
-We suggest that a salmon portfolio in our model could represent an ESU or CU and that the lessons learned from our models are thus directly applicable to management guidelines in the PNW.
+We suggest that a salmon portfolio in our model could represent an ESU or CU and that the lessons learned from our models are thus directly applicable to management guidelines in the Pacific Northwest.

 *To be incorporated?*
 Some VSP guidelines [@mceacheran2000] that are line with our findings...